docarray/docarray/README.md

 ### Compose nested Documents

-Of course you can compose Documents into a nested structure:
+Of course, you can compose Documents into a nested structure:

 ```python
 from docarray import BaseDoc